Skip to main content

 Overview

 etcd is a distributed, reliable key-value store designed for the most critical data of a distributed system.
 It provides consistent coordination, service discovery, and configuration management across distributed systems, making it a common foundation for cluster health and orchestration.
-This template deploys an etcd cluster as a stateful workload with configurable replica count and persistent storage.
+This template deploys an etcd cluster as a stateful workload with configurable replica count, persistent storage, and auto-compaction configured so the backend does not grow without bound.

 What Gets Created